 After You Graduate

-Graduates can expect to be employed many different manufacturing and service companies, including providers of third party logistics, aerospace and electrical/electronic products and technology-based firms.
+SCLM graduates have a huge spectum of companies and positions they can work in, including providers of third party logistics, aerospace and electrical/electronic products and technology-based firms.

 Admissions Office, firstname.lastname@example.org, +44 (0)24 7652 3691

 "The teaching isn’t just academically focused: as well as covering the technical aspects of each subject, we learned how business and management operate in the global arena.
 This gave me skills and approaches that I was able to use as soon as I stepped into a commercial environment."

 Online (£50 application fee)